microsoft/fluentui/rfcs/build-system/02_standard_package_output_folders.md

 We should adopt a predictable folder structure within the published npm package for these formats.
 That way consumers of our packages can know exactly where things are and which folders have what things in as few steps as possible.

+This is one of those small details that other partners will emulate and adopt.
+If we can be consistent, many packages exported by Microsoft will likely follow guidance because it is really minutia, but ends up adding to more predictability at scale.

 ## Problem statement

-Recently a change to a library to use the `build:commonjs-only` build step changed the `commonjs` output folder from `lib-commonjs` to `lib`.
-This in turn caused a partner to hit friction because on syncing the change, their `lib` folder still had `esm`.
-In debugging why they hit this, developers unfamiliar with the change didn't know why the package.json `main` entry was changed to `lib` and had to hunt down if the change was intentional or not.

-We should avoid output folder changes occuring simply because we output less formats.
-There is no need for additional friction for end users when simply having some standards here can avoid confusion.
+Without having a standard output folder locations within an npm package, the content is a harder to predict.
+Structuring our packages in a consistent way reducees friction in understanding what a package contains and what's is missing.

 ## Detailed Design or Proposal

-Proposed standard folders in a published JavaScript package (only applicable output folders would be present):
+Proposed standard output folders in a published JavaScript package (only applicable output folders would be present):

-- `lib` - esm
+- `lib` - esm (as we've had for a long time)
-- `lib-commonjs` - commonjs
+- `lib-commonjs` - commonjs (only needed while Node <= 13.2.0 is supported)
-- `lib-amd` - amd
+- `lib-amd` - amd (hopefully we can drop someday)
 - `dist` - bundles and static content

+Examples:

+A node library like `jest-serializer-merge-styles` which only requires CommonJS would only have `lib-commonjs` output folder.
+Later when we want to switch to only ESM, we'd only have a `lib` output folder.

+A library like `react-button` which might be consumed by Node and bundlers likely will need both ESM and CommonJS, until Node 13.2.0 or greater is the minimum requirement.
+Its output will have both a `lib` and `lib-commonjs` folder.

+If in the future, we wanted to include processed TypeScript output, perhaps we'd add a `lib-ts` to the mix.

 ### Pros and Cons

 #### Pros

+- Almost no difference from what we currently have - only the `build:commonjs-only` task needs to be modified to output to `lib-commonjs`.
+- Our partners won't really notice changes here at all, since this has been the convention we've used for a long time.
 - ESM is becoming the standard that all platforms will snap to, hence why `lib` and not `lib-esm`
 - Changes in output won't change the folder structure
 - Unchanging folder structures mean that full builds are required less